SyntheticTurtle/SynergyFireworks/README.md

 7/29- Premise establised

-Lisa J
+Lisa J notes:
-notes: Started on my ERD, picked Zoo as buisness model.
+7/28 Started on my ERD, picked Zoo as buisness model.
+7/29 switched buisness model to daycare.

 Nolan T
 notes: Worked on some badges on Trailhead, brainstorming an idea for a business model